Blinken warns Israeli PM, Palestinian president of West Bank escalation

 Blinken also commended Israel for its free and fair elections and "reaffirmed the strength of the U.S.-Israel bilateral relationship", the spokesperson's statement said.

-Israel's fifth election in less than four years confirmed a comeback for Netanyahu, now buoyed by smaller ultra-nationalist and religious parties.
-His victorious bloc includes lawmaker Itamar Ben-Gvir, a West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists.
+Israel's fifth election in less than four years confirmed a comeback for Netanyahu, now buoyed by smaller ultranationalist and religious parties.
+His victorious bloc includes kahanist lawmaker Itamar Ben-Gvir.

 While Washington has publicly reserved judgment pending the new Israeli coalition's formation, the State Department spokesperson on Wednesday emphasized the countries' "shared values".